9elements/awesome-bot/readme.md

 - [botALLY](http://slack.botally.net/) - A Slack community about bots, AI and NLP.
 - [Facebook Messenger Bots](https://www.facebook.com/groups/botsformessenger/) - Facebook group dealing about messenger bots

+## FAQ

+### Should I use SoundEx to correct spellings?

+No!
+SoundEx is a very old algorithms which removes too much information from the original word.
+If you have the computing power do a dictionary search or use an algorithm like [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance).

 ## Contributing